Bitcoin-AI/icp-canister-bridge/README.md

 - The `timestamp` parameter is a valid timestamp.

 Postconditions
-- The function successfully retrieves the transaction details from the EVM.
+- The function successfully retrieves the transaction details from the the invoice paid.
-- The function creates and sends a transaction to the `destAddress` using the Lightning Network.
+- The function creates and sends a transaction to the `destAddress` using the EVM.
 - The function returns a success message indicating that the transaction was successful.

 Normal Flow